a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 3. Developers can pre-load cache with info which is expected to be requested most by users

 #### Write-Through ####
-1. Each info written to DB goes through cache (before data is written to DB)
+1. Each info written to DB goes through cache (before data is written to DB, cache is updated)
+	1. High consistency between cache and database

 #### Write-Back ####